BesnikShala/Recipiy-MS3-Project/README.md

 * Delete Recipes

     * This feature is only available to the user who created the recipe, there is an option for the user to delete the recipe.
+They will be prompted via a modal to confirm if they would like to delete the recipe.

 * Search Recipe